-Welcome to the T3 guide to the very best ultrawide monitors you can get your hands on right now in 2022 – the super-sized screens that stretch a long way from side to side, to fit in more of your games, spreadsheets, web browsing tabs or whatever else you're looking at.
+Welcome to the T3 guide to the very best ultrawide monitors you can get your hands on right now – the super-sized screens that stretch a long way from side to side, to fit in more of your games, spreadsheets, web browsing tabs or whatever else you're looking at.

 If you've never tried an ultrawide monitor before, it can be tricky to put across just how useful all that extra room can be.
 It means you can have two or three program windows up at the same time, for example, so you can more easily take notes from a video or keep an eye on social media while doing research on the web.

 When it comes to gaming, titles that support ultrawide modes can provide a much more immersive feel – whether you're travelling through a vast and open alien world, or driving at high speed down a race track.
 Once you've made the switch to a monitor that has some additional space down the sides, you won't want to go back.

 As when you're choosing the best 4K monitors, the best portable monitors, the best gaming monitors or the best curved gaming monitors, you want to make sure that you're picking the screen that's perfectly suited for you in terms of size, versatility, price, features, and everything else.

 With this detailed guide to the best ultrawide monitors, we'll provide you with all the information you need to make the right choice.
 Before buying, consider what exactly you're going to be using your ultrawide monitor for, and the kinds of features (like input types) you need it to have.

 The best ultrawide monitors you can buy today in 2023